 For twelve centuries, the Qur'an's use of Al-Malik stood as an oddity, a deviation from the norm.
 Then, in 1799, a French soldier in Egypt unearthed a black granodiorite slab near the town of Rashid (Rosetta).
 This was the Rosetta Stone, inscribed with the same text in three scripts: Hieroglyphic, Demotic, and Greek.
 It was the key.
 In 1822, Jean-François Champollion announced his successful decipherment of the hieroglyphs, and the voice of ancient Egypt, silent for 1,400 years, began to speak again.

-- The Titulary of the Hyksos: This is the crucial discovery.
+This is the crucial discovery.
 The Hyksos rulers, being of foreign Semitic stock, did not adopt the traditional, sacred titulary of the native Egyptian monarchs.
-They did not style themselves with the full five-fold titles of a divine Egyptian "Pharaoh" of the Old, Middle, or New Kingdoms.
+They did not style themselves with the full five-fold titles of a Egyptian “Pharaoh” of the Old, Middle, or New Kingdoms.
 While they adopted some royal trappings, their primary identity remained that of foreign chieftains ruling over Egypt.
-Their own self-designation, Heqa Khasut, reflects this.
-As Semitic rulers, the most appropriate generic title for them in any Semitic language (like the Arabic of the Qur'an or the ancient Semitic dialects of the Hyksos themselves) would be, quite simply, "King"—Malik.
+As Semitic rulers, the most appropriate generic title for them in any Semitic language (like the Arabic of the Qur'an or the ancient Semitic dialects of the Hyksos themselves) would be, quite simply, “King”—Malik.

 وَإِذْ نَادَىٰ رَبُّكَ مُوسَىٰ أَنِ ائْتِ الْقَوْمَ الظَّالِمِينَ ﴿١٠﴾ قَوْمَ فِرْعَوْنَ ۚ أَلَا يَتَّقُونَ ﴿١١﴾